Contra: Hard Corps – 1994 Developer Commentary

 It’s normal for the game to have a general backstory, but I was always thinking about how I could show story developments in the stages themselves.
 One experiment with that was the Takedder Robo.
-If you play the game you’ll see, but when you first fight him as a mid-boss he goes down really easily, but when he reappears for a return match he has all these new transformations and moves.
+If you play the game you’ll see, but when you first fight him as a mid-boss he goes down easily, but when he reappears for a return match he has all these new transformations and moves.
 It isn’t a development in the story narrative per se, but it provides a greater sense of progression to the stage than simply having a boss at the end.
-You get a sense for the psychology of the enemy, and I hope players enjoy that.
+You get a sense for the psychology of the enemy.
+I hope players enjoy that.

 Route C: Alien’s Lair

 The splattered, gloopy world of the Aliens!
 This stage comes straight from the traditional Contra style.
 Actually, when we were first planning the stage, the whole team took a trip to the Meguro Parasite Museum and carefully studied the exhibits: if you don’t experience the weird and grotesque, how will you come up with weird and grotesque ideas?!
 The fruits of our research can be seen in the way the movement of the creatures here.

 Using an “orbital elevator” was something new that hadn’t been done before in a game.
 “Is this thing going to just launch us off into space?!”
 Those are the kind of absurd thoughts we want players to have here.
 We made this section relatively easy.
 We also thought we’d lend some pathos to things, so the ending has a somewhat sad atmosphere.
 I’m really fond of the music here too.